anaraven/demo-git-2025/sample-book.md

 Legends said the forest was full of enchanted creatures and secrets, but no one had ever returned from it.

 One sunny morning, Lila decided it was time to explore.
+"Are you ready for an adventure?" she asked One sunny morning, Lila decided it was time to explore.
 "Are you ready for an adventure?" she asked Milo and Tessa.